sofiane-abou-abderrahim/react-redux-counter/README.md

 2. save the `createSlice` value in a new `counterSlice` constant
 3. register this `counterSlice` to the store by calling the `reducer` method on it & passing it as an argument of `createStore`
 4. use `configureStore` instead of `createStore` & pass a configurable object to it

+## 10. Migrating Everything To Redux Toolkit

+1. get hold of the `counterSlice`'s action identifiers for dispatching actions & export it
+2. import `counterActions` in `Counter.js`
+3. use `counterActions` to dispatch actions